ArduPilot/ardupilot_wiki/common/source/docs/common-richenpower-generator.rst

 Controlling the Generator
 -------------------------

-Please refer to the generator manual for operating insturctions but in short:
+Please refer to the generator manual for operating instructions but in short:

 - The generator can only be started by pulling the ripcord
 - The transmitter's auxiliary switch can change the speed of the generator: